 A: We’re very happy to be able to provide milk to our partners, and on average we receive about 150,000 pounds of donated dairy each month.
 With demand for dairy high, we’d love to continue to grow these donations.
 Milk is absolutely a priority item for us to provide to our families in need.
 And it aligns with our nutrition policy and helps round out USDA’s MyPlate recommendations.

 Q: How has your food bank’s experience been with The Great American Milk Drive?
-How has it changed the amount of milk your able to provide?
+How has it changed the amount of milk you're able to provide?

 A: Fantastic!
 We are always happy to have the opportunity to help families connect with healthy foods.
 The model for The Great American Milk Drive — in which the people we serve receive vouchers — makes it easy for families to pick up the milk they want while at the grocery store.